 Your mentor - probably your line manager - will meet with you regularly for review meetings.
-They will also help oversee the holistic view of your progress as an ECT which includes looking at teaching, planning, your role as a tutor, progress, contributions to extra curriculum provision, and marking.
-Your mentor will observe you teaching every 6-8 weeks.
+They will also help oversee the holistic view of your progress as a ECT which includes looking at teaching, planning, your role as a tutor, progress, contributions to extra curriculum provision, and marking.